 Some scholars have attributed “Te Deum”’s origins to Nicetas, a 5C Bishop of a region now part of Yugoslavia ; others assign at least the first section of it to the end of the 3C ...
 The version sung on this recording, is arranged by Herbert Howells, and is as unmistakably English as the work of the legendary Ralph Vaughan Williams.

-“Our Father” (The Lord’s Prayer) is sung in the setting by Robert Stone, a Devonian born in 1516, who was also connected with Exeter Cathedral, in an early stage of his life.
+“Our Father” (The Lord’s Prayer) is sung in the setting by Robert Stone, a Devonian born in 1516, who was closely-connected with Exeter Cathedral, in the earlier stages of his life.

 The Service ends with Hymn 134 in the English Hymnal, sung to the tune by H J Gauntlett, and the very effective descant in the last verse was composed by Dr Alan Gray, the organist of Trinity College, Cambridge, for nearly forty years, from the late 19C, to the Mid 1930s.